mathsphy/high-entropy-alloys-dataset-ML/README.md

 </p>

 ## Generalization performance of machine learning models
 The data on [Zenodo](https://doi.org/10.5281/zenodo.10854500) provide the Matminer features of initial and final structures and a demo script to train tree-based models.
 The results in the paper can be readily reproduced by adapting the demo script for different train-test splits.

-*To do: Provide the codes that we used (mostly boilerplate) to facilitate the reproduction of our work on a separate Zenodo link.*
+The `codes` folder provides the scripts that we used in the paper.*

 ### Generalization performance from small to large structures.
 <p align="center" width="100%">